Washington Tracking Network Dashboards

 - Healthcare-Associated Infection (HAI)

-Explore dashboards for the healthcare-associated infection (HAI) C. difficile (CDI).
-Hospitals report cases of CDI to the Washington State Department of Health.
+Explore dashboards for C. difficile infections (CDI) and device associated healthcare associated infections (HAIs).
+Hospitals report cases of CDI and catheter-associated urinary tract infections (CAUTI) and central line-associated bloodstream infections (CLABSI) to the Washington State Department of Health.

 Explore information on Multi-Drug Resistant Organisms (MDROs) in on our dashboards for bacteria and organisms that are resistant to carbapenems.
 Carbapenems are class of antibiotics that are usually reserved for multidrug-resistant bacterial infections.